dudesoccer123/DataBase-Management-Project-IT_Resources_Management-System/README.md

 # IT Resource Management System

 ## 📖 Overview
-The **IT Resource Management System** is a comprehensive database-backed application built using **MySQL** and **Streamlit**.
+The **IT Resource Management System** is a comprehensive database-backed application built using **MySQL** and **Streamlit python**.
 It is designed to streamline the allocation, management, and tracking of IT resources (hardware and software) across an organization.

 This project provides:
 - A relational database schema for efficient data storage and retrieval.